-In square foot gardening, crops are planted a lot more densely that would be if they were planted in a row lay out like traditional vegetable gardens.
+In square-foot gardening, crops are planted much more densely than if they were planted in a row like in traditional vegetable gardens.
 Once you’ve harvested the squares, you plant a different type of crop which allows for a continuous harvest.
 This gardening system is very basic and perfect if you’re a beginner.

 How to Start Your Own Square Foot Garden

 Follow these steps to plan and create your own square-foot garden.

 The first thing you need to decide when it comes to planning your own square-foot garden is where to set it up.
 Although it may be tempting to start big, don’t make this mistake since it will leave you feeling overwhelmed.
 Keep it as simple as possible to start with.
 You can always have just one square for your garden which would be more than enough.

 Choose a place for your square foot garden that’s close to your house and a water supply if possible.
 If you have quick and easy access to your garden and water for it, you’re more likely to take good care of your plants, especially when you see them every day.

 If you’re planning to set your garden on grass, lay a cardboard cover under its frame to stop the grass from growing through.
 The best site for a square foot garden is right on top of an existing bed, so that your crops have enough to send roots into.